 Companies that still rely on paper documents are jeopardizing their most valuable asset.
 Paper documents are readily misplaced, lost, or destroyed for a variety of reasons.
 Not to mention the potential for it to end up in the wrong hands.

-Digital papers, on the other hand, necessitate security procedures that are distinct from those required for physical documents.
+Digital documents, on the other hand, necessitate security procedures that are distinct from those required for physical documents.
 It will be easier to handle them if you use software like a document management system or enterprise content management software.

 In this post, we’ll discuss what document security is, why it’s crucial for businesses, and how to put proper protocols in place.

 What is Document Security?

 Documents are the most valuable assets in your organization, and they must be handled with care.
 Like any other important asset (money, homes, vehicles, etc.), you need to ensure that it is securely protected in order to retain its worth and maximize its use.

 Document security is important for businesses of all sizes to protect sensitive data.
 To reduce or avoid any data breach or misusage, organizations must ensure that only authorized persons have access to the records.
 It is generally ensured by restricting access to the documents.